Creative Commons License 2023 Volume 10 Issue 1

 RESULTS AND DISCUSSION

-The statistically processed research results were summarized in Tables 1-3 below.
+The statistically processed research results are summarized in Tables 2 and 3.
 When evaluating the results of the studies, it should be taken into account that the sexual function of rams in both groups increases as they approach the breeding season [21, 22].

 Table 2 presents the results of studies of testosterone levels in the blood of rams in their preparation for a random period in a non-random season.